-Is Tech making us Free or Dom?
+Is tech making us free or dom?

 Another key factor that fuels the digital divide in South Africa is digital literacy.
 Just knowing that one can access education online or trade online is standing in the way of many to derive benefits from the information highway.
 Knowing how to access and use these tools is preventing people from using digital tools that could make a difference in their lives.

-There are however signs that the tide is turning.
+There are, however, signs that the tide is turning.
 In December, the Competition Commission ordered MTN and Vodacom to slash their mobile data prices, which the commission found to be prohibitively expensive.
-The is has led operators to lower their prices by an average of 33%.
+This has led operators to lower their prices by an average of 33%.
 One service provider in South Africa has lowered the price of 1GB of data from R150 to R100.

 We are beginning to see e-commerce becoming another layer of business in South African townships which is a major development.